Suyooo/discord-aran/README.md

 * `async textCommand(message, args)`: Is called if a registered text command with the command prefix from the configuration is sent in a channel the bot is in. `args` is the message content split at spaces.
-* `async button(interaction)`: Receives a button message component interaction from Discord.JS
+* `async button(interaction, args)`: Receives a button message component interaction from Discord.JS. `args` is the interaction ID split at hyphens.
-* `async selection(interaction)`: Receives a select menu message component interaction from Discord.JS
+* `async selection(interaction, args)`: Receives a select menu message component interaction from Discord.JS. `args` is the interaction ID split at hyphens.
+* `async modal(interaction, args)`: Receives a modal submission from Discord.JS. `args` is the interaction ID split at hyphens.
 * Any number of utility methods that can be used by the bot or other components as you like

 If you want to add a listener to general events (like `messageCreate` for all messages), you can